QSAFP-Core/qsafp-open-core/README.md

 - **Per-Provider Timings:** Each provider call is individually timed and logged
 - **Consensus Elapsed Time:** Total consensus latency measured inside the engine
 - **Failure Diagnostics:** Rejected/errored providers are logged with error codes and response times
 - **Console Tables:** Results printed as clear, auditable tables during benchmarks

+---

+## 🛡️ Commercial Use Notice

+QSAFP is released under an **open-core model**.

+- ✅ **Permitted Uses (Open Source):**
+  Free for research, educational, and non-commercial testing under the MIT License.

+- 🚫 **Prohibited Without Authorization (Commercial):**
+  Any commercial use of this software — including but not limited to:
+  • Embedding QSAFP execution leases, quorum overrides, or cryptographic audit trails into commercial products or services
+  • Offering derivative monitoring or test modules as part of a commercial product or managed service
+  • Monetizing derivative works that rely on QSAFP core logic, specifications, or patent-covered methods
+requires a **Premium Services License** from **DigiPie International PBC** or **BWRCI**.

+**Effective Date:** October 1, 2025

 **Example Output:**